TDTran333/Obsidian/Work/White Papers/Bitcoin - A Peer-to-Peer Electronic Cash System.md

 ### Calculations
 We consider the scenario of an attacker trying to generate an alternate chain faster than the honest chain.
 Even if this is accomplished, it does not throw the system open to arbitrary changes, such as creating value out of thin air or taking money that never belonged to the attacker.
 Nodes are not going to accept an invalid transaction as payment, and honest nodes will never accept a block containing them.
 An attacker can only try to change one of his own transactions to take back money he recently spent.

+	p = probability an honest node finds the next block q = probability the attacker finds the next block q_z = probability the attacker will ever catch up from z blocks behind

 The race between the honest chain and an attacker chain can be characterized as a Binomial Random Walk.
 Given our assumption that p > q, the probability drops exponentially as the number of blocks the attacker has to catch up with increases.
 With the odds against him, if he doesn't make a lucky lunge forward early on, his chances become vanishingly small as he falls further behind.

 We now consider how long the recipient of a new transaction needs to wait before being